GuildTV/cviz/README.md

 # C-Viz

 ## Description
-C-Viz is a timeline based controller for casparcg, designed to aid in controlling complex linear graphics with ease.
+C-Viz is a controller for CasparCG, inspired by Viz, that uses timelines to manage complex linear graphics.

 Documentation on the control protocol and timeline file syntax can be found [here](docs)